matm/jQuery-File-Upload-Wiki/Uploading-to-nginx-using-the-nginx-upload-module.md

 Lastly, make sure that you have created all necessary folders in the folder structure where you'd like your uploads to live.
 You need a folder for every alphanumeric character.
 If you plan on storing your file uploads in /var/uploads, then you need to create a single folder for every character in the set a-zA-z0-9.
 This has to do with how the upload module handles the file upload in combination with the sessionID header being set.

+## Section 3: Tying it all together

+Assuming you've got everything in place, your application's architecture should be something like this:

+* Application A (www.somesite.com): Uses the jQuery File Upload plugin to create a functional upload UI for your users.
+This uploader posts to a different domain (www.my-upload-endpoint.com/upload) to handle the uploads.
+This application will wait for a response from Application B to let it know when the upload is finished.

+* Application B (www.my-upload-endpoint.com/upload): Has nginx running in front of it that processes the file upload, then forwards the response to the application server running on the box.
+Once the application receives the information from nginx, you can simply return it so that Application A can receive the final status that everything was created.
+You might have to modify the response slightly, depending on how you want to format to look.
+The custom uploader Javascript expects the data to be returned in a specific format, so you might refer to that for some ideas.